Square for Restaurants Definitions

 You’ll probably understand them intuitively, but in case they’re not as self-explanatory as we thought, here’s a simple definitions guide:

-Device refers to iPad(s) that are running the Square for Restaurants POS app.
+Device refers to iPads and Square Registers that are running the Square for Restaurants POS app.
 Devices are important because most of the settings in your Square for Restaurants are controlled through your device.
-Your device settings can differ from one iPad or Square Register to the next, giving you the ability to customize all your devices.
+Your device settings can differ from one to the next, giving you the ability to customize all your devices.

 Check out our Setting Up Your Hardware with Square for Restaurants for help setting up and choosing the best device settings for your business.